SeanTangney/cul/README.md

 # Manual Testing

-The following manual tests have been carried out by me without any issues.
+<strong>The following manual tests have been carried out by me without any issues.</strong>
 <hr>

 ### Site Navigation